Step 4. Specify Restore Settings

 At the Account step of the wizard, choose whether you want to use an IAM role or one-time access keys of an IAM user to allow Veeam Backup for AWS to perform the restore operation, and whether you want Veeam Backup for AWS to deploy worker instances in the production account.
 For information on the permissions that the IAM role or IAM user must have to perform the restore operation, see EC2 Restore IAM Permissions.

 Make sure that the specified IAM role or one-time access keys belong to an AWS account to which you plan to restore EC2 instances.

-- Select the necessary IAM role from the list.
+To specify an IAM role, select the IAM role option and choose the necessary IAM role from the list.

-- Use the Access Key and Secret Key fields to provide the access key ID and the secret access key.
+To specify one-time access keys, select the Temporary access keys option, and use the Access key and Secret key fields to provide the access key ID and the secret access key.

 Veeam Backup for AWS does not store one-time access keys in the configuration database.

 [This option applies only if you restore EC2 instances from image-level backups and have selected the IAM role option]

 By default, Veeam Backup for AWS launches worker instances used to perform restore operations in the backup account.
 However, you can instruct Veeam Backup for AWS to launch worker instances in a production account — that is, an account to which the EC2 instances will be restored.
 To do that, set the Deploy workers in production account toggle to On, and specify an IAM role that will be attached to the worker instances and used by Veeam Backup for AWS to communicate with these instances.
 The role must be assigned permissions listed in section Backup and Restore Worker IAM Role Permissions.